cogentcore/lab/gosl/README.md

 	// Data is the data on which the computation operates.
 	// 2D: outer index is data, inner index is: Raw, Integ, Exp vars.
 	//gosl:dims 2
-	Data tensor.Float32
+	Data *tensor.Float32
 )
 ```

 All such variables must be either:
 1. A `slice` of GPU-alignment compatible `struct` types, such as `ParamStruct` in the above example.
+In general such structs should be marked as `//gosl:read-only` due to various challenges associated with writing to structs, detailed below.
 2. A `tensor` of a GPU-compatible elemental data type (`float32`, `uint32`, or `int32`), with the number of dimensions indicated by the `//gosl:dims <n>` tag as shown above.
+This is the preferred type for writable data.

-You can also just declare a slice of elemental GPU-compatible data values such as `float32`, but it is generally preferable to use the tensor instead.
+You can also just declare a slice of elemental GPU-compatible data values such as `float32`, but it is generally preferable to use the tensor instead, because it has built-in support for higher-dimensional indexing in a way that is transparent between CPU and GPU.

 ### Tensor data